 There are a lot of business plan templates available online.
 Every business plan template is developed based on the purpose of the business plan.
 Some business plan templates are made for bank loan applications, some are made for investor application, whereas, some are for government grants.
-No matter what the purpose of business plan is, a simple template for a business plan contains the following sections:
+No matter what the purpose of a business plan is, a simple template for a business plan contains the following sections:

 1. Executive Summary

 The first section of a business plan is the Executive Summary.
 It is a summary of the business plan and ranges from one to two pages and provides a brief overview of business idea, main objectives of business management structure, details about product(s) or service(s), target market, key competitive advantages, marketing strategy, and a brief summary of financial projections.
-I write the executive summary in the end of the business plan, as it requires information from various sections of the business plan.
+I write the executive summary at the end of the business plan, as it requires information from various sections of the business plan.

 2. Business Overview

-The second section of a business plan is the overview of business, which includes a detailed description of the business.
-If it’s a new business, it involves the business idea and introduction, and if it is an existing business, then it involves the history of business.
-It also includes mission and vision of business, business goals, and ownership/management structure.
+The second section of a business plan is the overview of the business, which includes a detailed description of the business.
+If it’s a new business, it involves the business idea and introduction, and if it is an existing business, then it involves the history of the business.
+It also includes the mission and vision of business, business goals, and ownership/management structure.

 3. Products and Services Information